duganchen/rundoom/README.md

 ## Misc Notes

-Put IWADs in the standard location (/usr/share/games/doom) and set DOOMWADDIR to that if you're using a source port that doesn't already look there.
+Put IWADs in the standard location (/usr/share/games/doom) and set DOOMWADDIR to that to point to that path (SLADE, for one, still needs that envvar)

 Woof will look for soundfonts ~/.local/share/soundfont, as documented here: